kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 ### Forcing serviceworker.js file renewal

 Remember when I mentioned that the browser tries to redownload serviceworker.js file on every page request made by the user?
 Well, that’s the theory.
-But in practice serviceworker.js file updates does not necessarily always have an instanct reflection in the browser.
+But in practice serviceworker.js file updates does not necessarily always have an instant reflection in the browser.
 Consequently, a chance exists that some of your users will see the outdated content even if there’s fresh stuff available.
 In order to overcome this and have a new Service Worker lifecycle started as soon as the file is updated, I added a server-level configuration targeted to `serviceworker.js` file which tells the browser and the computer do not ever cache this file.

 Apache way: